MattsTechInfo/mattstechinfo.github.io/README.md

 All additions and alterations to the code by me (Matts Bos) for Jekyll functionality are published under the [MIT](https://github.com/MattsTechInfo/mattstechinfo.github.io/blob/master/LICENSE) License.

-All written content in/on blog posts, tutorials and pages (found in files ending with .md) by me (Matts Bos) are published under the [Creative Commons Attrubution 4.0 (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/) License.
+All written and graphical content in/on blog posts, tutorials and pages (found in files ending with .md) by me (Matts Bos) are published under the [Creative Commons Attrubution 4.0 (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/) License.

+The Matts Tech Info name and logo's are ALL RIGHTS RESERVED.
+This means you are only allowed to fork this project including the name and logo's on GitHub.
+Any other action regarding the name and logo's is strictly forbidden.